NobodyXu/bookmarks/network/firewall/iptables.md

     ```

     During installation, it will prompt you on whether to save current `iptables` configuration, select 'yes'.
+    It will then save rules to `/etc/iptables`, and you can use `iptables-save` to update them.

     Now restart your server and `ssh` into it.